 As part of our mission to provide the best possible education for our students, we require physical education and health education throughout our students’ educational careers.

 #En-Rich is our personalized digital learning model that supports students and teachers in developing the “Four Cs” of 21st-century learning: critical thinking, communication, collaboration and creativity.
 This happens through a combination of personal learning devices, instructional software and innovative teaching strategies.
-Students use multiple platforms to check grades, communicate with teachers, access digital assignments and access digital curriculum, including Synergy (student information system), Gmail, Google Docs, Google Sheets, Google Slides, Seesaw and Schoology.
+Students use multiple platforms to check grades, communicate with teachers, access digital assignments and access digital curriculum.
+This includes Synergy (student information system), Gmail, Google Docs, Google Sheets, Google Slides, Seesaw and Schoology.